Ke Lu |

 Low band has emerged as the most common market, statistics from the Global Mobile Suppliers Association showing that 396 operators in 158 countries/territories were known to have launched LTE or 5G networks using low-band spectrum as of May 2021.

-On the other end of the spectrum, we anticipate mmW to truly take off come 2024, unlocking the true promise of 5G to provide new and enhanced experiences with multi-Gbps data rates, low latency and virtually unlimited capacity while supporting an array of devices beyond smartphones, tablets, and laptops.
+On the other end of the spectrum, we anticipate mmW to truly take off in 2024, unlocking the true promise of 5G to provide new and enhanced experiences with multi-Gbps data rates, low latency and virtually unlimited capacity while supporting an array of devices beyond smartphones, tablets, and laptops.

-mmW spectrum best suited for short range transmissions, and small cells, outdoor and indoor CPE terminals are best suited to deliver mmW signals.
+mmW spectrum is best suited for short range transmissions, and small cells, outdoor and indoor CPE terminals are best suited to deliver mmW signals.
 This means many user terminals will be deployed in a given area.
-With the current technology available today, one would expect a large increase of energy required to deploy these systems; however, using Anokiwave’s silicon IC technology, operators can bend the energy curve and continuing to support their net-zero emissions goals.
+With the current technology available today, one would expect a large increase of energy required to deploy these systems; however, using Anokiwave’s silicon IC technology, operators can bend the energy curve and continue to support their net-zero emissions goals.

 Using data provided in GSMA’s latest June 2022 report, we have built a model of a typical metro installation of a mmW 5G network.
 Starting in year 2020, where we believe mmW 5G penetration rate is very small, we estimate the 5G equipment profile (GnodeB, small cell, CPE, UE) based on GSMA’s estimate plus the penetration of mmW into year 2030.
 Using available silicon beamformer IC efficiency numbers from 2020 as a baseline of annual power consumption in kWh, then applying Anokiwave’s new architecture and device technology that enables both DC efficiency improvements and architectures that enable low loss antenna designs for further energy savings that maximize consumption factor (EIRP/DC power), we can bend the energy curve for our customers, continuing to support net-zero emissions goals for our customers.